 The Mosman Drill Hall precinct adjoins the Sydney Harbour National Park.
-In 2012, ‡the National Parks and Wildlife Service (NPWS) has prepared a Management Plan that applies to the whole of the Sydney Harbour National Park including Middle Head and Georges HeadHeadland Park.
+In 2012, the National Parks and Wildlife Service (NPWS) prepared a Management Plan that applies to the whole of the Sydney Harbour National Park including Headland Park.
 Sydney Harbour National Park adjacent to the Drill Hall Precinct forms part of NPWS's "Middle Head" Precinct.